elise9v1bf/radio-amateur-exam-notes/00_license.md

 ### Operational conditions for the Station

 - operated at locations approved by IMDA
-- operated in the presence of the licensee
+- operated by persons named in the Licence
 - licensee will be responsible for the proper operations of the station
 - tuning of the transmitter must ensure a **high degree of accuracy**
 - all emissions must be **within the authorised bands**